-Discuss with other transit agencies such as the Santa Clara VTA, Los Angeles, and Fresno what strategies they've used and what their lessons learned are regarding positive outcomes for youth, the homeless, and mental-health calls for service.
+Discuss with other transit agencies such as the Santa Clara VTA, Cleveland, Washington D.C., Santa Monica, Los Angeles, and Fresno what strategies they've used and what their lessons learned are regarding positive outcomes for youth, the homeless, and mental-health calls for service.

-Part IV: Policies & Practices to Improve AB730 Outcomes
+Part IV: Policies & Practices to Improve AB 730 Outcomes

-Ensure compliance with the requirements and intent of AB730 and to make adjustments, amendments, and recommendations where necessary.
+Ensure compliance with the requirements and intent of AB 730 and to make adjustments, amendments, and recommendations where necessary.

-TSAC Committee to review the last Annual Report submitted during their January meeting in preparation of the upcoming annual report.
+Committee to review the last Annual Report submitted during their January meeting in preparation of the upcoming annual report.
 Discuss whether to keep or modify the recommendations in the previously report.

-BART PD make a report on prohibition order history from the previous year by February of the following calendar year.
+BART PD make a report on prohibition order history from the previous year witjhin the first quarter of the following calendar year.

-Starting in February of 2025, review and follow up on the 10-year's worth of Recommendations via presentations from Government Affairs, BART PD, and the PPCEB so that any feedback can be included in our next Annual Report.
+Starting in February of 2025, review and follow up on the prior 10-years Recommendations via presentations from Government Affairs, BART PD, and the PPCEB so that any feedback may be included in our next Annual Report.
+Going forward, the Committee will continue to track the progress of the previous year's recommendations.

-Annually at our February and March meetings discuss the components of the TSAC Annual Report.
+Annually during the first quarter of the year discuss the components of the TSAC Annual Report.
 Finalize the report by our April meeting.
 The report summarizes BART's prohibition order program pursuant to Assembly Bill 730.
 It should contain data gathered from documented calls of service regarding incidents occurring on BART property and trains, in addition to statistics obtained from BART Police Officers.